 - Accept the available slot within 3 business days of the offer.
-After the school year begins, parents will have to accept the available slot within 2 business days of the offer. - Decline the available slot and be removed from the wait-list. - If the school does not receive a response within the 3 business days, the school will deem the parent to have declined the available slot and rescind the offer.
+After the school year begins, parents will have to accept the available slot within 2 business days of the offer. - Decline the available slot and be removed from the wait-list. - If the school does not receive a response within the 3 business days (or 2 days, once the school year begins), the school will deem the parent to have declined the available slot and rescind the offer.